arir2001/hangman/README.md

 ### Media

-- The flowchaart was ccreated using Lucid Chart
+- The flowchart was ccreated using Lucid Chart